ddella/OpenSSL/Asymmetric Encryption and Decryption/README.md

 ```shell
 < /dev/urandom head -c 1048576 > file.bin
 ```
-This created a 10MB binray file with random data.
+This creates a 10MB binray file with random data.

-Use this command to encrypt with an RSA or ECC public key:
+Use those commands to encrypt with an **RSA** and **ECC** public key.
+The `openssl cms` command just requires the certificate of the receipient of the message.
+It will extract the public key from it.
 ```shell
 openssl cms -encrypt -binary -outform DER -in file.bin -aes256 -out file.bin.enc.ecc ecc-crt.pem
 openssl cms -encrypt -binary -outform DER -in file.bin -aes256 -out file.bin.enc.rsa rsa-crt.pem